rohansanghai/git-basic-commands/README.md

-#  Git most basic commands
+#  Most widely used Git basic commands

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.